Poems by Antero Alli

 Before you're gone.

-Anima
+The Anima Shrine

 Standing outside your circle, I imagine you

-All eyes.
-Inside unfathomable textures of, is it, light ?
+All eyes!
+Inside unfathomable textures of, is it, light?

 I step inside your temple and nothing happens